 Although we do not have a formal policy regarding attendance by members of the Board at our annual meeting of stockholders, directors are encouraged to attend the annual meetings.
-Our entire Board, which was comprised of 10 directors at the time, attended our 2022 annual meeting of stockholders.
+All directors attended our 2023 annual meeting of stockholders except for Nicolas Barthelemy, whose term expired at the time of the 2023 annual meeting, and Mr. Ragusa.